TKasekamp/VickyWarAnalyzer/README.md

 The analyzer will produce many errors when it can't find the flag or the name for a country.
 Just ignore it.

 When the player country has fought no wars then it's name will be a TAG even if localisation is used.

+Modern Age Mod produces save games that won't work with the analyzer.

 The UI design was made by me and with Java 7 it looked fine.
 With Java 8 it doesn't.
 Thanks, Oracle.
 Due to this, some words will be hidden and some tables will have empty columns.